 Now taking a look at the recovery percentage, after accumulating 546km with 10,969 metres of climbing in the legs across the three days before the rest day, that red 28% on the day off racing says it all—that recovery day was definitely needed.

 To dip to that lower day strain doesn't mean not riding at all though.
-To spin out the legs, the Jumbo-Visma lads for example headed out for a two-hour ride in Tignes on 5 July for the first rest day of 2021’s Tour.
+To spin out the legs, the Jumbo-Visma lads for example headed out for a two-hour ride in Tignes on the first rest day of 2021’s Tour.
 Wout van Aert clocked an average speed of 33.5km/h (20.8mph) for a 42km (26 mile) spin with 474m of climbing.

 Teammate Mike Teunissen uploaded his ride to Strava too but in his case complete with heart rate data and power readings.
 Across the ride, he had an average heart rate of 82bpm and a max of 118bpm.
 He averaged 130 watts, with one 20-minute block sitting around the 235-watt mark.